Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Can crypto be tax-free?

-If you are residing and making money off of crypto in the United States, there is no legal way to avoid paying taxes on crypto.
-Other countries however have different laws, and there are a number of countries that offer zero capital gains or Income tax.
+If you are residing and making money off crypto in the United States, there is no legal way to avoid paying taxes on crypto.
+Other countries, however, have different laws, and there are several countries that offer zero capital gains or Income tax.

 How can I avoid crypto tax?